 The Commercial Terms go further, stating customers may not “access the Services to build a competing product or service, including to train competing AI models or resell the Services except as expressly approved by Anthropic.”6

-The problem?
-Anthropic’s own Agent SDK defaults to subscription-based authentication, creating a confusing signal.
-Developers reported receiving contradictory answers from Anthropic support about whether using the SDK with a Max subscription for personal projects constituted a ToS violation.4
+The problem at the time of publication?
+Anthropic’s own Agent SDK was sending a confusing signal by supporting subscription-based authentication.
+Developers reported receiving contradictory answers from Anthropic support about whether using the SDK with a Max subscription for personal projects constituted a ToS violation.4 Anthropic has since resolved this ambiguity: the Agent SDK documentation now explicitly states that third-party developers are not permitted to offer claude.ai login or subscription rate limits in their products, and API key authentication is the required path.
+[Updated March 2026]

 Why Anthropic Is Drawing This Line